 Ah, ’80s hookers.
 If television and films taught me anything about them, they all wore really fabulous furs.

 Night Shift – The Furs

 Not that I question Belinda’s financial acumen, but the reason this entire scene is played in that beautiful fox coat is the heat in her apartment doesn’t work.
-With all her newfound “full-length fox coat” money, one would think that would be simple to correct.
+With all her newfound “full-length fox coat” money, one would think a better apartment would be on her wishlist.

-Not that I care, as this circumstance leads to Belinda and Chuck’s first kiss and a rather drawn-out scene in which they try to pull each other’s coats off but fail.
-If only it were that way in all films.
+Not that I care, as this circumstance leads to Belinda and Chuck’s first kiss and a rather drawn-out scene in which they try to pull each other’s coats off to comedic effect.

-Naturally complications arise, and Chuck is arrested.
-The girls come to bail him out on a cold winter’s night.
+Naturally, complications arise in both the relationship and the prostitution ring.
+Chuck is arrested.
+The girls come to bail him out on a cold winter night.

 Night Shift is an excellent example of a “long scene fur.”
 Certainly unheard of in recent memory, the idea that entire scenes would play out with an actress in a full-length fox coat was rare even in the ’80s.
 Miss Long was not a particularly great beauty, but she managed to fill out the coat well enough.
 A 1982 Morgan Fairchild would have done the coat justice, but then Morgan really didn’t play to the “heart of gold” type required for the film.